 - c) No Impact.
-The project site is approximately 3⁄4 of a mile south of the San Bernardino International Airport.
-The project will not result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks, because there is no anticipated notable impact on air traffic volumes by passengers or freight generated by the proposed uses and no new air traffic facilities are proposed. - d) Less than Significant Impact.
+The project will not result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks because there are no airports in the vicinity of the project and there is no anticipated notable impact on air traffic volumes by passengers or freight generated by the proposed uses and no new air traffic facilities are proposed. - d) Less than Significant Impact.
 The project will not substantially increase hazards due to a design feature or incompatible uses because the project site is adjacent to an established road that is accessed at points with good site distance and properly controlled intersections.
 There are no incompatible uses proposed by the project that will impact surrounding land uses. - e) Less than Significant Impact.
 The project will not result in inadequate emergency access, because there is a minimum of two access points to the site. - f) Less than Significant Impact.
 The project will not conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks), because these have been required to be installed as conditions of approval.